RonoraZ/Coding-Quiz/README.md

 # **Usage**

  In order to use go to the index html and open it in your web browser once open click Start!

+ https://ronoraz.github.io/Coding-Quiz/ open the link to test your knowledge !!!

 # **Contribution**